-Do You Need A Lawyer To Probate A Will In Texas
+Do I Need A Lawyer To Probate A Will In Texas?

 People named as independent executors for a Will do not always know how to probate the Will.
 Fortunately, they can hire an experienced estate planning lawyer to represent them in probate matters.
 In fact, most courts in Texas expect you to hire an attorney if you are an independent executor because an executor also represents the interests of beneficiaries and creditors.
 The courts have this view because they believe that only a licensed attorney is allowed to represent others in court.
 There are few situations where an executor can probate a Will without being represented by an attorney.

 The first things you need to understand before probating a Will is the meaning of the following legal terms:

 - Estate: Texas defines an estate as all of the decedent’s assets and they include real estate holdings, stocks and bonds, retirement accounts, insurance policies, vehicles, cash, personal belongings and more.

 - Decedent: A decedent is the person who has died and whose estate is in the probate process.